 We often get the question "Is cumin spicy?".
-The answer is - yes it's spicy, but it doesn't have the same kind of spicy heat that a chiles or even pepper would have.
+The answer is - yes it's spicy, but it doesn't have the same kind of spicy heat that chiles or even black pepper would have.
 In our kitchen, we typically prefer to use the whole Cumin Seed so that we can freshly grind it in smaller quantities as needed for maximum flavor.
 But for convenience sake, our ground cumin is an excellent choice.